evdama/is-it-check/README.md

 <p>
   <div>... for runtime checks of js & ts apps</div>
-  <div>... because more often than not, static typechecking with typescript for compiletime checks is not enough 🤗</div>
+  <div>... because more often than not, static typechecking with TypeScript for compile time checks is not enough 🤗</div>
 </p>

 <ul>